ASPP/pelita/README.tournament.md

 This is mainly used when outputting the members list.

 The `spec` is the usual team specification that is also used on the `pelita` command line.
-It is usually the path to the module (or factory) where the participants `Player` is defined.
+It is usually the path to the module (or team factory) where the participants `Player` is defined.
-`StoppingPlayer` or `../group3/group_player:factory2` are therefore possible.
+`StoppingPlayer` or `../group3/group_player:team2` are therefore possible.

 ## Running